Claudio Castagnoli: The Bar (2016–2019)

 On 17 April, as part of the 2018 WWE Superstar Shake-up, Cesaro and Sheamus were both drafted to SmackDown.
 Despite the trade, they still had an opportunity to challenge for the Raw Tag Team Championship as they faced Matt Hardy and Bray Wyatt at Greatest Royal Rumble event on 27 April, but they were defeated.
 At Super Show-Down on 6 October, The Bar challenged The New Day for the SmackDown Tag Team Championship, but were defeated.
 However, on the 1000th episode of SmackDown, The Bar won the titles from The New Day with the help of Big Show.
 The Bar lost to Raw Tag Team Champions AOP in an inter-brand Champion vs. Champion match at Survivor Series on 18 November.
-On 27 November episode of SmackDown, they had a backstage argument with Big Show, causing him to break away from the team.
+On the 27 November episode of SmackDown, they had a backstage argument with Big Show, causing him to break away from the team.
 At TLC: Tables, Ladders & Chairs on 16 December, they successfully defended the championship against The Usos and The New Day in a triple threat tag team match.
 At Royal Rumble pay-per-view on 27 January 2019, The Bar lost the championship to The Miz and Shane McMahon.
 On the following episode of SmackDown, they lost a #1 contenders match to The Usos.

 At WrestleMania 35 on 7 April, The Bar lost to The Usos in a fatal-four-way tag team match for the SmackDown Tag Team Championships, which also included the teams of Aleister Black and Ricochet and Rusev and Shinsuke Nakamura.
 On 9 April SmackDown, Sheamus reportedly suffered a concussion in a six-man tag team match with The New Day.
 Cesaro was drafted to Raw a few weeks later, while Sheamus remained on SmackDown, bringing an end to the team.